Dr Colin Lorne

 Professional biography

-I am a Senior Lecturer in Geography and Director of the OpenSpace Research Centre at the OU.
-Before joining the OU in 2020, I worked at the London School of Hygiene & Tropical Medicine as a Research Fellow on Department of Health and Social Care-funded research into regions, integrated care and the NHS.
-Prior to that, I was based as a Research Fellow at the University of Manchester researching Health and Social Care Devolution in Greater Manchester for a project co-funded by the Health Foundation and NIHR.
-I also worked as a Policy Officer at the Academy of Social Sciences, with the University of Bristol/DCLG organising an ESRC Seminar Series on Ways of Neighbourhood Working and Knowing and as a Research Associate on Localism and Connected Neighbourhood Planning at the University of Birmingham.
-I completed my Geography PhD at the University of Birmingham in 2015.
+I am a Senior Lecturer in Geography and Director of the OpenSpace Research Centre at the Open University.
+Before the OU, I worked as a Research Fellow at the London School of Hygiene & Tropical Medicine on research into integrated care, regions and the NHS, and as a Research Fellow at the University of Manchester studying Health and Social Care Devolution in Greater Manchester.
+I have previously worked as a Research Associate at the University of Birmingham on localism and connected neighbourhood planning and as an ESRC seminar series co-ordinator working between the University of Bristol and Department for Communities and Local Government.
+I completed my PhD in Geography at the University of Birmingham in 2015.

 Research interests